dongfang-steven-yang/faraway-frustum/README.md

 ## Calculating Detection Results

 We provide the code to calculate the detection results in the paper.
 All the code for result calculation can be found in the `evaluation` folder.
 We also provide the TXT files of both ground truth labels and detection results of our method (on validation set).
-You can use them in `result` folder for evaluation test.
+You can use them in `result` folder for evaluation test:

+1. Results in `label\val` are from the ground truth labels on the validation subset of KITTI dataset

+2. Results in `label\ours_pedestrian` are pedestrian detection results on the validation subset of our method (`box\val` and `mask\val` represent our model using box-frustum and mask-frustum respectively, which is same for car results below).

+3. Results in `label\ours_car`are car detection results on the validation subset of our method.

-There are 3 types of results, which can be obtained as explained below:
+There are 3 types of evaluation results, which can be obtained as explained below:

 ### Average IoU for BEV detection of faraway objects: